 Eagan is a larger medium-sized city located in the state of Minnesota.
-With a population of 66,286 people and 18 constituent neighborhoods, Eagan is the ninth largest community in Minnesota.
+With a population of 68,642 people and 19 constituent neighborhoods, Eagan is the 13th largest community in Minnesota.

 Eagan real estate is some of the most expensive in Minnesota, although Eagan house values don't compare to the most expensive real estate in the U.S.